Andrej Šustr: Professional

 On 30 June 2015, the Tampa Bay Lightning re-signed Šustr to a two-year, two-way contract. Šustr played in 72 games with the Lightning in the 2014-15 NHL season, recording 13 assists and 34 penalty minutes. Šustrset career highs in games played, assists, plus/minus (+10) and penalty minutes. Šustr also appeared in 26 Stanley Cup playoffs games for the Lightning, registering one goal and two points. Šustr has skated in 117 NHL games, all with the Lightning over the past three seasons, collecting one goal and 21 points. Šustr ranked fourth on the Lightning for blocked shots with 84 during the 2014–15 season.
 He also set the Lightning franchise record for the best plus/minus (+7) in a playoff series in the first round of the 2015 Stanley Cup playoffs against the Detroit Red Wings.

 On 25 October 2016, Šustr skated in his 200th career NHL game, which came in a 7–3 Lightning victory over the Toronto Maple Leafs at the Air Canada Centre.
 On 26 June 2017, the Lightning announced that it had re-signed Šustr to a one-year, $1.95 million contract extension.

-After six seasons within the Lightning organization following the 2017–18, Šustr left as a free agent and agreed to a one-year, $1.3 million contract with the Anaheim Ducks on 5 July 2018. Šustr began the 2018–19 season with the Ducks.
-However he was limited to just 5 games over the duration of the year, re-assigned for the majority of the campaign to add a veteran presence to AHL affiliate, the San Diego Gulls.
+After six seasons within the Lightning organization, following the 2017–18 season, Šustr left as a free agent and agreed to a one-year, $1.3 million contract with the Anaheim Ducks on 5 July 2018. Šustr began the 2018–19 season with the Ducks.
+However, he was limited to just 5 games over the duration of the year, reassigned for the majority of the campaign to add a veteran presence to AHL affiliate, the San Diego Gulls.

-With his NHL career stagnating, Šustr as an impending free agent from the Ducks opted to halt his North American career, agreeing to a one-year contract with Chinese club, Kunlun Red Star of the Kontinental Hockey League (KHL) on 7 June 2019.
+With his NHL career stagnating, Šustr, an impending free agent from the Ducks, opted to halt his North American career, agreeing to a one-year contract with Chinese club Kunlun Red Star of the Kontinental Hockey League (KHL) on 7 June 2019.